First LIGHT System: In Central London

 Testimony of the Compact and Flexible Nature of LIGHT

 Our priority is to install the LIGHT System close to where the patients live.
-Our first project in Harley Street, Marylebone, London, is a clear demonstration of this.
+Our first project in Harley Street, Marylebone, London, UK, is a clear demonstration of this.
 We have been working with the Howard de Walden Estate, the freehold owner of most of

 the buildings in Marylebone, as they aim at upholding the worldwide reputation of their medical properties concentrated around Harley Street.
 With its unique LIGHT technology, Advanced Oncotherapy can meet the objective